hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ### Key Business Recommendations

 1. **Prioritize demand stimulation over pricing changes.**
+   *(Derived from Revenue Driver Analysis)*
    Revenue volatility is primarily driven by order volume fluctuations rather than AOV, suggesting that acquisition and activation initiatives should be prioritized over price optimization efforts.

 2. **Invest in retention for high-value customer segments.**
+   *(Derived from Customer Segmentation & LTV Analysis)*
    A small number of customer segments contribute disproportionately to total revenue, indicating that targeted retention strategies are likely to generate higher ROI than broad acquisition campaigns.

 3. **Address returns through targeted operational reviews.**
+   *(Derived from Returns & Operational Risk Analysis)*
    Returns are concentrated among a limited set of products, pointing to potential quality, fulfillment, or expectation-setting issues that should be addressed selectively rather than through system-wide changes.

 4. **Re-evaluate recent acquisition quality.**
+   *(Derived from Cohort Retention Analysis)*
    Newer customer cohorts exhibit faster churn, suggesting that recent acquisition sources may be attracting lower-intent customers and should be re-assessed with a focus on long-term value rather than short-term volume.

 ---

 ## Next Steps

 - Extend analyses with margin and profitability views
 - Integrate analytical outputs into BI dashboards
 - Apply the same framework to forecasting and scenario modeling